What are the Public Holidays in Tonga?

 September 17 is the birthday of the next heir to the throne, Prince Tupoto’a-‘Ulukalala.
 The date of this public holiday will change depending on who is the heir at the time.

 Tonga’s National Day is November 4 to commemorate the adoption of its constitution on this date in 1875.
 The original name for the public holiday was Constitution Day but it was changed in 2006 to celebrate the entire culture and heritage of Tonga.

 This day commemorates the first in the Tupou line of kings, Taufa’ahau, who became known as King George Tupou I. The public holiday is every December 1 or the following Monday if it falls on a weekend.

 Like many countries across the world, Christmas Day is a major holiday in Tonga.
 December 25 is a public holiday.
-Find out about the Christmas traditions in Where to Spend Christmas in Tonga.
+Find out about the Christmas traditions in our guide, Where to Spend Christmas in Tonga.

-Boxing Day is the day after Christmas, on December 26, and is seen as a public holiday.
+Boxing Day is the day after Christmas, on December 26, and is also seen as a public holiday.

 Other Important Dates in Tonga

 What are other dates in the Tongan calendar that you need to be aware of when visiting The Kingdom?
 Here are some more important dates to know, as well as a word about spontaneous public holidays.